UB-Mannheim/ocr-gt-tools/INSTALL.md

 make dev-apt-get
 ```

-Then npm to bootstrap the tools for building HTML from Jade, CSS from LESS etc.:
+Then npm to bootstrap the tools for building HTML from Pug, CSS from LESS etc.:

 ```
 npm install